tiffany-t-s/a1-tiffanysemexant-a25/README.md

 4. Test your project to make sure that when someone goes to your main page, it displays correctly.
 You can do this locally by simply running `node server.js` from within the assignment directory and then going to `localhost:3000` in your browser.
 5. Modify the README file according to the specification below.
 6. Commit and push all your changes to GitHub.
-7. Deploy your project to Glitch.
-You can do this by [importing the repo from GitHub](https://medium.com/glitch/import-code-from-anywhere-83fb60ea4875).
+7. Deploy your project to OnRender.
+You can do this by [importing the repo from GitHub](https://render.com/docs/github).
 Note the following:
-	* You will need to create a Glitch account first, but Glitch makes it easy by giving you the option to log in via your GitHub account.
+	* You will need to create an OnRender account first.
-	* The instructions in the medium.com post are slightly outdated.
-To import your GitHub repo, select `Import from GitHub` under `New Project`.
 8. Ensure that your project has the proper naming scheme (guide follows) so we can find it.
 9. Create and submit a Pull Request to the original repo.
 This helps us find your project.
 	* Ignore any messages about conflicts.
 You do not need to resolve them.
 	* Make the title of your pull request "Pull Request for NAME" (ex.
 "Pull Request for Joshua Cuneo")

-### Option 2 - Fork repo and import to Glitch, edit on Glitch, and then export back to GitHub
+### Option 2 - Fork repo and import to OnRender, edit on OnRender, and then export back to GitHub
-Most of these steps are the same as option 1, except that you being by creating a new project Glitch using this repo as a staring point (just choose New Project > Import from GitHub for this and then paste in the link to your repo).
-At the end, you can export your Glitch project to GitHub by [following these instructions](https://www.youtube.com/watch?time_continue=77&v=aWJFbtrgW4E&feature=emb_logo). *Note that the location of the projecct export feature in Glitch has moved from what they show in this video.* It's now located in Tools > Import and Export (tools is located in the bottom left of the Glitch editor).
+Most of these steps are the same as option 1, except that you being by creating a new project OnRender using this repo as a staring point.
+At the end, you can [export your OnRender project to GitHub](https://render.com/docs/github).

-### Option 3 - Clone to computer, edit locally, push to GitHub, upload to Glitch
+### Option 3 - Clone to computer, edit locally, push to GitHub, upload to OnRender
-This is the same as option 1, except that for step 6 (Deploy to Glitch) you simply upload each file to your Glitch repository (using New File > Upload a File).
+This is the same as option 1, except that for step 6 (Deploy to OnRender) you simply upload each file to your OnRender repository.

-### Note about images
-If you are having trouble getting images to work, [check out this page](https://mica-web.github.io/learn/workflows/add-img-glitch).

 ### Note about alternative hosting
-Our use of Glitch in this class is there as a convenience for you.
+Our use of OnRender in this class is there as a convenience for you.
 However, if you are already familiar with hosting through other services--or if you would like to self-host--that's perfectly fine so long as the website in question meets all of the assignment requirements.
 Note that we will not be able to help you if you run into issues on other hosting platforms, and you will be responsible for making sure the website stays up and running for the duration of the term.
 For A1, you will also still need to create a pull request with your name and your website's URL.

 Naming and URL Scheme
 ---

 You must use a consistent naming scheme for all projects in this course.
 If we can't find it, we can't grade it.

-By default Glitch often assigns your application a random name.
-To change it, click on the project dropdown menu in the upper left corner of Glitch.
-You will then see an additional text field displaying the project name in the resulting menu; click here to edit the name.

 The name scheme should be `a1-yourFirstAndLastName`.
 The `a1` will need to be updated to `a2`, `a3`, and so on in future assignments.